-Penal Code 653.22 PC makes it a crime to loiter in a public place for the purpose of engaging in prostitution.1
+Penal Code 653.22 PC is the California statute that makes it a crime to loiter in a public place for the purpose of engaging in prostitution.1

 This law allows police to arrest someone who has not actually engaged in or solicited prostitution.
 Police may arrest you based only on their belief that you intended to engage in prostitution.